Home

 Connecting your solar CRM with a solar design software brings your sales and engineering teams together.
 You save time, reduce data errors, and deliver faster quotes to customers.

-With Fuzen’s Solar CRM template, you don’t need coding knowledge or technical setup.
-You simply describe what you want — and Fuzen’s AI builds workflows for you.
-From sending data to your solar design tool to automating emails or WhatsApp notifications, everything runs seamlessly in one place.
+With Fuzen’s Solar CRM, you don’t need coding knowledge or technical setup.
+You describe what you want — and Fuzen’s AI builds workflows for you.
+From sending data to your solar design tool to automating emails, WhatsApp notifications, or digital marketing campaigns, everything runs seamlessly in one place.

 Start with the Solar CRM template on Fuzen today, connect it to your favorite solar design tools, and take full control of your solar project workflow.